Your Career in the Walmart Supplier Community: Gaining Entry, Enhancing Analytical Skills and Staying Relevant

 In the rapidly changing retail industry, many people are looking to change careers.
 Some individuals are seeking opportunities to break into the retail industry while others are focused enhancing skill sets and advancement.

 Some of these individuals may be between careers.
-The Certified Retail Analyst program through NorthWest Arkansas Community has been a solution for many graduates.
+The Certified Retail Analyst program through NorthWest Arkansas Community College has been a solution for many graduates.

 Michael Rosen knew he needed a change - a major change.